 Arnold Byun is a Korean American entrepreneur, brand strategist, and creative director known for building brands and communities at the intersection of culture, food, and design.

 He is the Founder of WONE, a creative consultancy that partners with culturally rooted businesses — from restaurants and hospitality ventures to consumer goods — to shape brand strategy and storytelling.
-He is also Co-Founder of MAUM, a premium Asian makers’ platform that operates both traveling pop-up markets (MAUM Market) and permanent retail stores (MAUM Store, with locations in NYC, Orange County, and San Francisco).
+He is also Co-Founder of MAUM Market, a premium Asian makers’ platform that operates traveling pop-up markets in Los Angeles, New York City, San Francisco, Boston, and Seattle.

-In addition, he co-founded Partners Place, a cross-border support system helping Korean startups establish and scale their businesses in the U.S. through company formation, banking, and operational infrastructure.
-Byun also serves as U.S. Store Development Director at Kayanoya, a Japanese heritage dashi brand expanding into Manhattan, and as Creative Director of SŌHN, a Korean-inspired café, restaurant, and gathering space in San Francisco’s Dogpatch neighborhood.
+In addition, he is the Co-Founder of Partners Place, a cross-border support system helping Korean startups establish and scale their businesses in the U.S. through company formation, banking, and operational infrastructure.
+Byun also serves as U.S. Store Development Director at Kayanoya, a Japanese heritage dashi brand expanding into Manhattan.

-Beyond his ventures, Byun frequently speaks on themes of community, belonging, and cultural storytelling — presenting frameworks such as “The Business of Belonging” to international founder cohorts at institutions like Stanford.
-His work often emphasizes collaboration, intentional brand building, and creating platforms that celebrate Asian craft and culture.
+Beyond his ventures, Byun frequently speaks on themes of community, belonging, and cultural storytelling — presenting frameworks such as “The Business of Belonging” to international founder cohorts at institutions like Stanford University.
+His work often emphasizes collaboration, intentional brand-building, and the creation of platforms that celebrate Asian craft and culture.